PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 An advantage of microk8s compared to Minikube is the easy possibility to configure the cluster for the use of GPU with a single command.
 In case of Minikube, the Docker environment has to be changed for doing so.

-However, microk8s is still in development and unstable, which lead to some trouble with deploying Kubeflow on it during the implementation process of this work.
+Microk8s is still in development and unstable, which lead to some trouble with deploying Kubeflow on it during the implementation process of this work.
 This is the reason why Minikube has been used to realize the local creation of a cluster.

 For doing so, first, Minikube has to be downloaded.
 This can be done on Linux Ubuntu by executing the following commands: